I have a big announcement, I have won the primary election and been moved to the general election, thank you everybody who voted for me.

 No longer will they get local, state and federal funding just to help these people live, I will start pushing the education of these homeless to get them off of the street.

-The ones with provable mental illness will have a place to get help.
+The ones with probable mental illness will have a place to get help.

 I will work with the shelters to make sure that these things happen.
-I have spoken with the police that patrol the area,and they say that it is not mostly homeless people, who truly have cause to be there.
+I have spoken with the police that patrols the area, and they say that it is not mostly homeless people, who truly have cause to be there.

-It is drug dealers squatting in the downtown area to sell their drugs, and local law makes it difficult for them to do anything.
+It is drug dealers squatting in the downtown area to sell their drugs, and the local law makes it difficult for the police to do anything.